Unusual Presentations of Illness in the Elderly

 MI may manifest as diaphoresis, dyspnea, epigastric discomfort, syncope, weakness, vomiting, or confusion rather than as chest pain.
 After the onset of chest pain or other presenting symptoms of MI, elderly patients tend to delay longer than younger patients in seeking medical assistance.

-Peptic ulcer disease may not cause characteristic ulcer symptoms; pain may be absent, nonspecific, or masked by NSAIDs.
+Peptic ulcer disease may not cause characteristic ulcer symptoms; pain may be absent or nonspecific.
 Dyspepsia (usually epigastric discomfort with bloating, nausea, or early satiety) is more common among elderly than among younger patients.
 Elderly patients have more frequent, more severe GI bleeding, which may be painless.
 Slow, unrecognized blood loss may occur, resulting in severe anemia.

 Pneumonia may be indicated by malaise, anorexia, or confusion.
 Tachycardia and tachypnea are common, but fever may be absent.
 Coughing may be mild and without copious, purulent sputum, especially in dehydrated patients.